 ▶️Automatic word count will show you a number of words instantly.

-▶️Easy editing with instant cut, copy and paste options.
+▶️Easy editing with instant cut, copy, and paste options.

-▶️One of the major drawbacks is candidates often commit minor typos that means small typing mistakes.
+▶️One of the major drawbacks is candidates often commit minor typos which means small typing mistakes.
 You may know the correct spelling of the word but unintentionally you attempted it wrong.
 Also, it is very difficult to identify spelling mistakes while proofreading.

 ▶️Writing demands concentration and focus, but typing noise around may distract you from concentrating.

 ▶️Slow typing speed is disadvantageous in computer-based IELTS exams.

 IELTS speaking exam is the same in both cases whether you choose paper based IELTS exam or a computer-based IELTS exam.
 It is face to face conversation with the IELTS examiner.